jfgoodall/advent-of-code/2024/py/README.md

 $ pre-commit run --all-files
 ```
 ## Fetch Puzzle Input
-* Log into https://adventofcode.com in a broswer and look up the value string of the session cookie
+* Log into https://adventofcode.com in a browser and look up the value string of the session cookie
 * Create a file `session.cookie` in the repo root director with the following contents:
 ```json
 { "session": "<value>" }